mayer79/effectplots/README.md

 **{effectplots}** is a fast R package for calculating and plotting effects of any model.

-The main function `marginal()` calculates the following statistics per feature X over values/bins:
+The main function `feature_effects()` calculates the following statistics per feature X over values/bins:

 - **Average observed y values**: Used to assess descriptive associations between response y and features.
 - **Average predictions** (M Plots, Apley [1]): Shows the combined effect of X and other (correlated) features.
 The difference to average observed y values measures model bias.